 We purchase the majority of our raw materials, equipment and services domestically within the regions where we manufacture our products.
 These components represent areas for which we have direct responsibility.
 Agricultural commodities fall outside our direct responsibility, since the majority of these items are purchased from independent farmers.
 We acknowledge that we can, however, exert influence over the procurement of these commodities.
 We believe that the development of the above-mentioned Supplier Responsibility Principles will help to uphold our values and principles throughout our supply chain.

-We additionally employ a supplier diversity program that gives diverse companies such as women-owned and minority-owned businesses the opportunity to supply quality product options that meet our company’s growing business needs.
+We also employ a supplier diversity program that gives diverse companies, such as women-owned and minority-owned businesses, the opportunity to supply quality product options that meet our company’s growing business needs.
 Working together, we provide the highest quality materials and services to our internal and external customers on a timely basis at the best economic value.
 Suppliers can submit their business for consideration at https://suppliers.hormelfoods.com.

 Hormel Foods recognizes the unique environmental and social risks associated with palm oil.
 These risks require additional due diligence in sourcing, education and training to ensure the palm oil in our supply chain is not associated with deforestation, child or forced labor, or plantation expansion on carbon-rich peatlands.